 • Host guests so long as guests don’t infringe on the rights of others or violate the University’s policies

-• Expect adherence to University policies
+• Be held responsible to University policies

 • Have access, in a reasonable time frame, to University staff who provide assistance, guidance, and support as needed